 NetCrunch supports agentless monitoring of Unix-based systems using the SSH protocol.
 This allows you to avoid the problematic usage of SNMP on those systems.
 Using SNMP is always an option.

-NetCrunch monitors all vital system parameters and contains ready to use Monitoring Packs for each system.
+NetCrunch monitors all vital system parameters and offers ready to use Monitoring Packs for each system.

 See Monitoring Packs

 NetCrunch offers advanced event management, including conditional alerts and correlation.
-The most important view for the administrator is Pending Alert View which shows only alerts that are not resolved yet.
-In this way he can focus on current issues, without a hassle of browsing a history log.
+The most important view for the administrator is Active Alerts View which shows only alerts that are not resolved yet.
+In this way, he can focus on current issues, without the hassle of browsing a history log.